-Today, we close the week in a different fashion.
-As the week progressed, we discovered a coincidence about Bromfield’s life which connects his early years in Mansfield with his later success as an author.
-We are not aware that this story has been shared before this post.
+While doing other research last year, 1812Blockhouse discovered a coincidence about Bromfield’s life which connects his early years in Mansfield with his later success as an author.
+When we posted it, we were not aware if this story had been previously known.

 As historians note, Louis Bromfield’s father and grandfather spelled their surname as “Brumfield,” with the father making the change to render the family name more “distinguished.”
 Louis was born in 1896 in Mansfield, and was a student in Mansfield schools.

 During his teenage years, he dabbled in acting.
-In fact, the first reference we could find to a young Louis Bromfield (still spelled “Brumfield”) was his role in a play performed in 1913.
+In fact, the first media reference to a young Louis Bromfield (still spelled “Brumfield”) was his role in a play performed in 1913.

 The June 14, 1913 edition of the Mansfield News had that earliest notice.
 It shared the story of a play being performed for a ladies’ group, sharing”

-“My Uncle from India, which was produced wiith such pronounced success by local talent some months ago, is to be repeated inthe high school auditorium next Tuesday evening for the benefit of the Ladies Aid society of the First Congregational Church.”
+“My Uncle from India, which was produced with such pronounced success by local talent some months ago, is to be repeated in the high school auditorium next Tuesday evening for the benefit of the Ladies Aid society of the First Congregational Church.”